 The International Piano Festival, a world-famous event, takes place in Brescia and Bergamo every year to honour the great pianist Arturo Benedetti Michelangeli.
 The Piano Festival of Brescia and Bergamo takes place every year since 1964 and since year 2000 it awards the best artist of the event, hosts the best Orchestras and Pianists of the world, becoming an essential appointment for lovers of classical music and classical contemporary music.

-The 55th edition of 2018 will take place between April and the first week of June at the Grande theatre of Brescia and the Social theatre of Bergamo, and will have the music of Tchaikovsky and Debussy as its theme, for a journey of music with great international pianists.
+The 59th edition of 2022 will take place between April and June at the Grande theatre of Brescia and the Social theatre of Bergamo, and will have the music of the first half of the XX century as its theme, for a journey of music with great international pianists.
 The concerts of the Piano Festival host the main Philharmonic Orchestras of the world and the main pianists of Italy and of the world.
 The evening performances take place almost every two days and they allow visitors, even on short stays, to enjoy the world- famous Piano Festival and seize the opportunity to visit Brescia( an originally Celtic city later to become Roman, known as “The Northern Rome”, with its lovely Museums, Buildings and remains of the Roman period) and its lovely surroundings which go from the hills of wine of Franciacorta, to its lake landscapes, amongst which Lake Garda and Lake Iseo, to its high mountains, with its skiing plants and its trekking opportunities.

 Our facility offers unique lodging options in the heart of the city centre, with wide internal parking free of charge, restaurant and garden, in a sophisticated, elegant and prestigious historic context, in which to enjoy moments of total relaxation, visit the city centre of Brescia and its main museums and at the same time to leave on the visits of the itineraries available in the territory of the province.